matrix-org/sliding-sync/api.md

       }
     }
   ],
-  "count": 1337 // the total number of rooms the user is joined to }
+  "counts": [1337,30,5] // the total number of rooms the user is joined to }
 ```
 UPDATEs do exactly that, update fields without removing existing fields.
 The above response means "append to the timeline".
 Clients need to know that state events in the timeline ALSO mean to update the current state of the room.
 Updates which affect [calculating the room name](https://matrix.org/docs/spec/client_server/latest#calculating-the-display-name-for-a-room) will also update the `name` field for that room, in addition to returning the event which modifies the room name.
 This means clients don't need to implement the room name calculation algorithm at all.
 If an update occurs in a room which is both in the sorted list and an explicit room subscription, only the room subscription will receive the information: there will be no explicit UPDATE operation: